install the install.load package

-Note: If you wish to replicate the R code below, then you will need to copy and paste the following commands in R first (to make sure you have all the packages and their dependencies).
+Note: If you wish to replicate the R code below, then you

-# install the install.load package
+# install the packages and their dependencies

-# install and/or load the packages and their dependencies
+# load the required packages

-install.load::load_package("epanetReader", "htmlTable")
+install.load::load_package("epanetReader", "pander")

 # load needed packages using the load_package function from the install.load